Warzone2100/warzone2100/tools/tile_texpage2mipmap_tileset/README.txt

 #export-path=

 ## a file in the current directory with one of these endings will be processed
-## defualts to '.png .pcx .tga' if not specified. order is not important.
+## defaults to '.png .pcx .tga' if not specified. order is not important.

 #extensions=.tga